codegouvfr/react-dsfr/README.md

 ```

 Depending of your webpack config the way you import assets may vary.
-For example, by default in a Next.js project, you'll get the SVG url
+For example, by default in a Next.js project, you'll get the `.svg` url
-this way:
+this way (Same thing for `.png`, `.ico` and other image format):

 ```diff
 -import artworkDarkSvgUrl from "react_dsfr/dsfr/artwork/dark.svg";